-¶ Whilst these Sentences are in reading, the Deacons, Church-wardens, or other fit persons appointed for that purpose shall receive the Alms for the Poor, and other Devotions of the People, in a decent Basin to be provided by the Parish for that purpose, and reverently bring it to the Priest, who shall humbly present and place it upon the Holy Table.

-¶ And the Priest shall then place upon the Table so much Bread and Wine as he shall think sufficient.
-After which done, he shall say,
+- ¶ While these Scriptures, are in reading, the Deacons, Church-Wardens, or other fit persons appointed for that purpose, shalt receive the Alms for the Poor, and other Devotions of the People, in a decent Basin to be provided by the Parish for that purpose; and reverently bring it to the Bishop, who shall humbly present and place it upon the Holy Table. - ¶ And the Bishop shall then place upon the Table so much Bread and Wine as he shall think sufficient; after which, he shall say.